ToF-/Domain/README.md

                 Left msg -> putStrLn msg
                 Right txs -> putStrLn $ unlines $ map show $ summarize txs
 ```

-Question: We still have explicit branching in our main function.
+This chaining of controls could give the impression that we've missed an opportunity to simplify the code by equally chaining the values obtained by `getFileNameArg` and `getFileContent`.
+Instead we used explicit `case ... of` branching.

 Could it be possible to chain _all_ our `Either Message a` functions, like this ?

 ```haskell
 wrong_program2 :: IO () -- won't compile